-Do you want to volunteer?--to contribute your ideas and talents to the library?--to earn community service hours?
+Do you want to volunteer?
 Great!
 We need you!
 Our teen volunteer program is called Y.E.L.L.
 Youth Engaged in Library Leadership.
-All prospective Y.E.L.L. volunteers must be at least 14 years old and able to work independently after instruction.
+All prospective volunteers must be at least 14 years old and able to work independently after instruction.
 There are 2 volunteer tracks within Y.E.L.L.: an independent come when

-you can track, and a scheduled track with opportunities to do special
+you can track to do a set task, and a scheduled track with opportunities to do special

 projects.
-Before starting your volunteer service you must attend an orientation with the Young Adult Librarian.
-(Orientations are scheduled as needed but not more than once a month.)
+Before starting your volunteer service you must attend an orientation.
 Please fill out the online application found below if you are interested in volunteering.
 Please use a personal email address, not a school-issued email, when

 registering.
 Due to your school's network security settings, we are